Bryan-WZ-Chen/accelerometer-and-gyro-sensor/README.md

  ```
 GPIO_159~GPIO_174 == SSC_0~SSC_15
  ```
-So in my case, I use gpio 161 and gpio 162 as my SDA and SCL.
+In my case, I use gpio 161 and gpio 162 as my SDA and SCL.
 These gpios map to SSC_2 and SSC_3.
 And then Qualcomm use QUP to wrap SSC_${number}.
 For example, SSC_2 and SSC_3 are mapped to QUP2</br>

 *  How do we know this GPIO mapping?</br>
     * You can refer to the table in Qualcomm's document: 80-PT831-24_AA page 12.